-Death Seeker: If the fact that he pretty much begs Dr. Strangelove to torture him to death in Peace Walker is anything to go by.
+He pretty much begs Dr. Strangelove to torture him to death in Peace Walker.

 Defector from Decadence: Ultimately, a solider (no matter how legendary) is just a tool, something to be used and then readily replaced.
 Big Boss lost some respect for his native land after he learned that The Boss was in fact innocent of defection and that the US Government cast her aside because of an unanticipated factor involving Volgin and a nuclear weapon.
 This was a major impetus for Big Boss founding a Spartan-esque 'nation of soldiers.'

 Eventually, he ended up leaving the Patriots after Zero had Big Boss cloned without his knowledge or his consent.

 Deuteragonist: Of the whole series.
 He's got the second-most playable appearances (4) after Snake, and still plays a major role behind the scenes in the few games he doesn't appear in.

 Disappeared Dad: Intentionally remained out of the lives of Snake, Liquid, and Solidus, due to not considering them sons.
 He did personally mentor Snake when he joined FOXHOUND, and informed him of their relationship before Snake "killed" him, but there is no evidence to suggest that he ever met Liquid or Solidus.

 Don't Call Me Sir: For at least ten years after the events of Snake Eater, he preferred to go by the codename Naked Snake or just Snake rather than Big Boss.
 He embraced the title at the end of Peace Walker, only to cast it off once more in The Phantom Pain in favor of Venom Snake.